NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Spellshape Mastery.md

-Your mastery of magic ensures that you can alter your spells just as easily as you can cast them normally.
+Altering your spells doesn't take any longer than casting them normally.
 You can use spellshape single actions as free actions.

-*Source: Pathfinder Player Core*
+*Source: Pathfinder Player Core 2*
 *ORC*